astorDev/nist/proxy/dotnet/article/index.md

 ## Building the Skeleton: Proxy Extension Method

 Let's start straight with the spoilers.
-To build a proxy we will essentially need just one method, called `Proxy`.
-The method will copy incoming request from the `HttpContext` to the a new `HttpRequestMessage` and copy a received `HttpResponseMessage` back to `HttpContext`s `HttpResponse` property.
+To build a proxy, we will essentially need just one method, called `Proxy`.
+The method will copy the incoming request from the `HttpContext` to the new `HttpRequestMessage` and copy a received `HttpResponseMessage` back to the `HttpContext`s `HttpResponse` property.

 Of course, we will also do a couple of modifications along the way.
-We will change the route, host, and remove chunking.
+We will change the route, host and remove chunking.
 Here's the code:

 > It would be cool to just make the 4 lines implementation.
-Unfortunately, the  `ToProxyMessageWith` and `CopyTo` methods are not existent and we will have to implement them.
+Unfortunately, the  `ToProxyMessageWith` and `CopyTo` methods do not exist and we will have to implement them.

 ```csharp
 public static async Task Proxy(this HttpMessageInvoker invoker, HttpContext context, string? route = null, CancellationToken? cancellationToken = null)